 Use of Technology: Incorporating FizziQ Junior in lessons offers students an opportunity to become comfortable with using technology, a skill that's increasingly important in today's digital age.
-Many students are addicted to games and they discover that smartphones and tablets can be used to do real science and document their findings.
-It also makes students comfortable in typing and develop their language skills.
-Finally, they can produce beautiful output in the form of PDF.
+Many students are addict to games and they discover that smartphones and tablets can be used to do real science and document their findings.
+It also make students comfortable in typing and develop their langage skills.
+Finally they can produce beautiful output in the form of PDF.